Video Game Design and Development

 Halo 2

 Halo freakin’ 2, folks.
-This was one of the most significant games in development history.
+This was one of the most significant games in development history and stands among the ranks of expensive video games.
 Bungie knocked it out of the park with the original, Halo: Combat Evolved.

 With a budget of $120 million, Bungie pulled out all of the stops when creating a great single-player experience but made the Halo multiplayer experience one that would prove revolutionary, having games emulate it for years to come.